-While setting up the calculation and relating various entries of the regularized boundary values to known integral representations for string corrections at genus zero and genus one, we will simultaneously single out the relevant parts of the matrix equation \eqref{eqn:genus1AssociatorEquation} and thereby substantially improve applicability of our method.
+While relating various entries of the regularized boundary values to known representations of configuaration-space integrals at genus zero and genus one, we will simultaneously single out the relevant parts of the matrix equation \eqref{eqn:genus1AssociatorEquation}.

-The main goal is the calculation of the $N$-point one-loop string-correction up to order $o^{1\text{-loop}}_{\text{max}}$ in $\ap$.
-As observed in the previous subsection, integrals on $\CM_{1,N}$ defining the $N$-point one-loop string corrections arise in the $z_2\to1$ limit of genus-one Selberg integrals with $L=N+1$ marked points.
-Simultaneously, $(N+2)$-point tree-level string corrections are encoded in the $z_2\to 0$ limit of the same genus-one Selberg integrals.
+The main goal is the calculation of the $N$-point one-loop configuration\hyp{}space integral up to a desired maximal order in $\ap$ denoted by $o^\oneloop_\mmax$.
+As observed in the previous subsection, integrals with integrands defined on $\CF^{\tau}_{N,1}$ for the $N$-point one-loop configuration\hyp{}space integrals arise in the $z_2\to1$ limit of genus-one Selberg integrals with $L=N{+}1$ marked points.
+Simultaneously, $(N{+}2)$-point tree-level configuration\hyp{}space integrals are encoded in the \mbox{$z_2\to 0$} limit of the same genus-one Selberg integrals.

-As pointed out at the end of \subsecref{ssec:KZBeq} above, for practical calculations we wil have to truncate the infinite genus-one Selberg vector to $\Selbld^\El_{\leq \wmax}(z_2)$.
-Given the target values $N$ and $o^{1\text{-loop}}_{\text{max}}$ for the calculation, let us determine $\wmax$ as well as various other parameters for the calculation.
+As pointed out at the end of \subsecref{ssec:KZBeq} above, for practical calculations the infinite genus-one Selberg vector has to be truncated to $\Selbld^\El_{\leq \wmax}(z_2)$.
+Given the target values $N$ and $o^\oneloop_\mmax$ for the calculation, let us determine $\wmax$ as well as various other parameters for the calculation.

 Each of the objects on the right-hand side in \eqn{eqn:genus1AssociatorEquation} has an expansion in the parameter $\ap$: since $x^{(n)}\propto \ap$ (cf.~\eqn{eqn:Mandelstam}, the expansion in word length of the elliptic KZB associator is exactly its $\ap$-expansion.
 The $\ap$-expansion of the tree-level integrals in $\bC_0^E$ can be obtained from the recursions in \rcites{Mafra:2016mcc,Broedel:2013aza}.
-Therefore, the maximal target $\ap$-order $o^{1\text{-loop}}_{\text{max}}$ of the one-loop string corrections on the right-hand side is reached, when the KZB-associator is expanded up to $\ap$-order
+Therefore, the maximal target $\ap$-order $o^\oneloop_\mmax$ of the one-loop configuration\hyp{}space integrals on the right-hand side is reached, when the KZB-associator is expanded up to $\ap$-order

 where $o^\tree_\mmin$ denotes the leading (e.g.~minimal) order in the $\ap$-expansion of tree-level integrals in $\bC_0^\El$.
 This order turns out to be given by \cite{Mafra:2011nw}